 In Christianity, “virtue” is defined as the habitual and firm disposition to do the good.
+While traditional philosophy says that virtue is the “conformity of life and conduct with the principles of morality”.
 It allows people to perform good acts and give the best of themselves.
 It is embedded in our being and influences the way we act and react to things around us.

 In short, our virtues are the good things we do that define us.

-As Christians, it is our moral obligation to practice the virtues that we are taught of as children.
+As Christians, our moral obligation is to cultivate and practice the virtues that we were taught as children.
 Not only that, but we need to pass it on to our children and grandchildren.
 We are their role models and they are our hope for a better world.
 If we can instill in them these virtues and train them up to be better Christians, then that is the greatest legacy we’ll ever leave.

 Here are some of the Christian virtues that we need to teach the next generation.

 In an age where we can pick a fight with a stranger we haven’t even seen in person, kindness seems like an option more than a virtue.
 We tend to be kind only to those people we like and block those we hate.
 It’s become easier for us to criticize people for their faults without even acknowledging the good things they’ve done.

 Is this really the kind of world we want the next generation to inherit?

 “A man who is kind benefits himself, but a cruel man hurts himself.”
 (Proverbs 11:17)

 Indeed, kindness begets kindness.
 If you want to be treated with kindness, then be kind to others.
 This is the lesson we need to impart to our children.
 Nothing ever good comes out of cruelty.
 Thus, in every waking moment, choose to be kind.
 No matter who that person is, where they’re from, or how they’ve treated you.